Throughout the project, IP4OS builds a pan-European Community of Practice in Research & Innovation through targeted capacity building activities.

-Take part in our Open Innovation Challenge
+Invitation to take part in our Open Innovation Challenge

-The Pilot Learning Lab focuses on:
+The Pilot Learning Lab focused on:

 - clarifying roles and friction points between IP and OS practices,